Deformations of representations of fundamental groups of complex varieties: Introduction

-Typically $\MHC(X,\overline{X},\mathbb{V})$ is called a lax symmetric monoidal functor (\S~\ref{section:lax-monoidal}) in the data of $\mathbb{V}$, and by this same argument inherits every kind of algebraic structure that can be described on $\mathbb{V}$ by multilinear maps (i.e.\ by a linear operad, though we will not need to work with this language).
+Typically $\MHC(X,\overline{X},\mathbb{V})$ is called a \emph{lax symmetric monoidal functor} (\S~\ref{section:lax-monoidal}) in the data of $\mathbb{V}$, and by this same argument inherits every kind of algebraic structure that can be described on $\mathbb{V}$ by multilinear maps that eventually exchange the factors.
+This generalization matters because in future work \cite{Lefevre4} we will study the structure of Lie module of $\mathbb{V}$ over $\ad_\rho$, also in the sense of VMHS, and we will immediately get also a mixed Hodge complex $\MHC(X,\overline{X},\mathbb{V})$ that is a module over $\MHC(X,\overline{X},\ad_\rho)$ with action map

 Now, we study the interaction between the deformation functor of $L$, that can be written in $H(L)$ with higher operations of $L_\infty$ algebras, and the existing MHS on $H(L)$.
 What we show in \S~\ref{section:applications} is that there is a splitting of the weight filtration on $H(L)$ that is compatible with the higher operations of $L_\infty$ algebra.
 Because the higher operations are multilinear and respect the weights, but the weights of $H(L)$ in each degree are limited, this forces many higher operations to vanish and the remaining ones give the equations for the deformation functor.
 The most general result, in its purely algebraic version, is: